Central and Peripheral Nervous System Effects

 The appearance of abnormal neurologic signs and symptoms demands the prompt evaluation of the benefit/risk ratio of the continuation of therapy (see ADVERSE REACTIONS).

 Patients with hepatic impairment metabolize metronidazole slowly, with resultant accumulation of metronidazole in the plasma.
-For patients with severe hepatic impairment (Child-Pugh C), a reduced dose of FLAGYL is recommended.
-For patients with mild to moderate hepatic impairment, no dosage adjustment is needed but these patients should be monitored for metronidazole associated adverse events (see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).
+The FLAGYL 375 capsules dosage or the frequency of administration should be reduced in patients with severe (Child-Pugh C) hepatic impairment.
+For patients with mild to moderate hepatic impairment, no dosage adjustment is needed.
+Patients with hepatic impairment should be monitored for metronidazole associated adverse events (see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).

 Patients with end-stage renal disease may excrete metronidazole and metabolites slowly in the urine, resulting in significant accumulation of metronidazole metabolites.
 Monitoring for metronidazole associated adverse events is recommended (see CLINICAL PHARMACOLOGY).

-Known or previously unrecognized candidiasis may present more prominent symptoms during therapy with FLAGYL and requires treatment with a candidacidal agent.
+Known or previously unrecognized candidiasis may present more prominent symptoms during therapy with FLAGYL 375 capsules and requires treatment with a candidacidal agent.

 Use in Patients with Blood Dyscrasias